eggpi/eggpi.github.com/citationhunt/wikicite2017/slides.md

 ---

-The immediate stuff:

 - More languages

 - Improve detection of fixed snippets ([#70](https://github.com/eggpi/citationhunt/issues/70))

 - UI glitches ([#73](https://github.com/eggpi/citationhunt/issues/73))

----

-Longer term:

 - Generalize to other kinds of templates and backlog

-- Campaigns on special dates throughout the year?

-- Identify and mitigate common editing mistakes

 ---